msft-nl-gps/AdventOfAI/week 1/Index-Metadata-Column.md

-## Can you query a Vector DB with additional where-clauses?
+## Can you query a VectorDB with additional where-clauses?
 Yes you can!!
-And tbh You should.
+And tbh You SHOULD. 😎

-In Vector DBs one can store additional metadata along with the vectors.
+In VectorDBs one can store additional metadata along with the vectors.
-This metadata can be used to filter out the results of the query.
+This metadata can be used to filter out the results of the query, thus increase performance, security and relevancy/similarity.

-For example, storing page no., title, topic etc. along with the chunks of a document.
+Example, storing page no., title, topic etc. along with the chunks of a document.
 Or, in case of implementing RBAC (Role Based Access Control), you can store the role/group info.

-In Langchain:
+In #Langchain:
 ```python
 vectorstore.similarity_search(
     "revenue details on Q1 2024",